mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 By default, the Unity console logger is used for logging through `UnityLoggerModule`.
 If you want to use some other logger, such as Serilog, you can overrule the necessary bindings (see also below).

-You can also disable `automaticallyLoadUnityLogModule` on `ContainerModuleLoader` if you don't want any logger bindings to be created by default at all.
+You can also disable `automaticallyLoadUnityLoggerModule` on `ContainerModuleLoader` if you don't want any logger bindings to be created by default at all.
 In this case _you become responsible_ for getting the necessary loggers bound to the necessary interfaces.

 ## Kernel / Asynchronous Exceptions